advil64/RecreatingGIT/readme.md

   - Server needs to OVERWRITE the .Manifest the is currently there with the new Manifest file from the client which will have incremented version numbers and deleted/added entries

 #### Destroy
-- When you need to destroy a project which is on the server, the client will ask the server to destroy in the following manner **Dest:** then **NameOfProject**, then you need to follow the directions on the description.
+- When you need to destroy a project which is on the server, the client will ask the server to destroy in the following manner **Dest:** then **size of project name +1** and then **NameOfProject**, then you need to follow the directions on the description.

 #### History
 - When the client needs the history of a particular repository, it will follow the following protocol: